How to Host a Teddy Bear Picnic

-Are your kids missing their friends with all this social distancing that we are experiencing?
-Why not invite all your stuffed teddy bears to a picnic in the backyard?
+Are you ready for a fun summer activity with your kids?
+Why not invite all your child’s stuffed teddy bears to a picnic in the backyard?
 This is a great way to enjoy the sunshine and long days of summer!
 Today’s the day, the teddy bears have their picnic.
 Who has a favorite teddy bear from their childhood?
 I’d love to hear your favorite memories of this special stuffed bear!
 If you are ready to host a teddy bear picnic, I’ve got tips and ideas.

 This post includes Amazon Affiliate Links.